Bloom-host/BloomDocs/docs/plugins_and_modifications/fabric_mods/performance-mods.md

 ### Starlight

 Performance enhancing mod by Spottedleaf that completely rewrites the vanilla lighting engine to make it *much* faster.
-The most noticable impact of this mod is chunk generation speed.
+The most noticeable impact of this mod is chunk generation speed.

 "Mod for rewriting the light engine to fix lighting performance and lighting errors."

-> Phosphor and Starlight are alternatives to eachother, you can't use both at the same time.
+> Phosphor and Starlight are alternatives to each other, you can't use both at the same time.

 [Modrinth Page](https://modrinth.com/mod/starlight)